July 18, 1926 - March 1, 2015

 - Biographical information: listed and regularly updated in most standard references, e.g., Who's Who in America.
 Also see my autobiographical essay "My life through my work, my work through my life".
 First Person Singular, vol. 2.
 Konrad Koerner, ed.
 Amsterdam, John Benjamins, 1991, 105-124.
 Also see write-ups in Concise Encyclopedia of Educational Linguistics (Bernard Spolsky, ed.), Amsterdam, Elsevier, 2000, pp.758-9, and Encyclopedia of Bilingualism and Bilingual Education (Colin Baker and Sylvia P. Jones, eds.), 1998 Clevedon, Multilingual Maters, p.189.

-Since attaining Emeritus University Research Professor standing (in 1988), I am most easily and reliably reached via my home and email address.
+Since attaining Emeritus University Research Professor standing (in 1988), most easily and reliably reached via email: firstname.lastname@example.org

 LANGUAGE AND ETHNICITY: